NOAA-OWP/inundation-mapping/.github/PULL_REQUEST_TEMPLATE.md

 ---------------------------------------------------------------
 ### Testing
 Generally, you do not copy this part into the ChangeLog.
-These are some quick notes on what you did test or what the reviewer to know for their tests.
+These are some quick notes on what you did test and/or notes for the reviewer to help with their review testing.

 ---------------------------------------------------------------
-### Deployment Plan (For developer use)
+### Deployment Plan (For FIM developers use)
 - **Does the change impact inputs, docker or python packages?**
     - [ ] Yes
+    - [x] No  (f no.. skip the rest of the Deployment Plan section)

+**From here down, please work with the DevOps team and do not just go ahead and do it without some co-ordination.**

+- Has new or updated python packages, PipFile, Pipefile.lock or Dockerfile changes?
+DevOps can help or take care of it if you want.
+Just need to know if it is required.
+    - [ ] Yes
     - [ ] No
-- Has new or updated python packages or Dockerfile changes?
-    - [ ] Yes
 - Require new or adjusted data inputs?
-Does it have a way to version (folder or file dates?)
+Does it have a way to version (folder or file dates)?
+    - [ ] No
     - [ ] Yes
-- If new or updated data sets, has the FIM code been updated and tested with the new/adjusted data (a test against subset is fine)?
+        -  Require new pre-clip set or any other data reloads, such as DEMS, osm, etc. ie.. pre-requisite re-data upstream of your input  changes.
             - [ ] Yes
-- Require new pre-clip set?
+            - [ ] No
+        -  Has the inputs been copied/exist in all five enviros:
+           If you are a FIM Dev team member: Copy where you can, assign where you not, and it is your responsibility to ensure it is done.
+Please ensure it is completed before the PR is merged.
+If you are not a FIM Dev team member, just let us know.
+              - [ ] FIM EFS
+              - [ ] FIM S3
+              - [ ] ESIP
+              - [ ] Dev1
+              - [ ] UCS2
+            Please do not remove older version unless it is at least two versions ago.
+Let DevOps know if you are unsure or want help.
+- If new or updated data sets, has the FIM code, including the full pipeline, been updated and tested with the new/adjusted data?
+You can dev test against subsets if you like.
     - [ ] Yes
-- If applicable, has a deployment plan be created with the DevOps team? including what was run already, what needs to be copied to all 4/5 enviros, from where, what still needs to be run at scale, etc. Any notes are helpful.
-    - [ ] Yes
-    - [ ] I will shortly. :)

-**Notes to DevOps Team:**
+#### **Notes to DevOps Team or others:**
+Please add any notes that are helpful for us to make sure it is all done correctly.
+Do not put actual server names or full true paths, just shortcut paths like 'efs..../inputs/,  or 'dev1....inputs', etc.

 ---------------------------------------------------------------
 ### Issuer Checklist (For developer use)